mathem-se/streamprocessor/README.md

 - `<FIRESTORE_GCP_PROJECT>` is the name of the firestore gcp project
 - `<SUBSCRIPTION_NAME>` is the name of the pub/sub subscription to pull data from
 - `<SCHEMA_CHECK_RATIO>` is the ratio of how often to check for schema updates e.g 0.01 would check once every 100 calls

+If you update the something in the core modules you need to recompile the root project and restart the pipeline to see the changes.

 ### Build and push to GCP